stealthbomber10/activity-tracker/README.md

 # fitbit

-Simple Fitbit with an SparkFun arduino, displays data on PC when plugged in.
+Actvitiy tracker with a SparkFun arduino, displays data on PC when plugged in.
 Uses Freescale accelerometer Arduino library.